MeadowlarkDAW/rainout/README.md

 **work in progress**

-A cross-platform, highly configurable, low-latency, and robust solution for connecting audio software to audio and MIDI devices.
+A cross-platform, highly configurable, low-latency, and robust solution for connecting to audio and MIDI devices.

 Take a look at the current [Design Document].